Frequently Asked Questions

 No. Our program has an integrated preparatory course hosted by Kaplan to prepare students for the MCAT, DAT, and GRE.

-No. All pre-health program requirements must be completed before acceptance into this program can be made official.
+No. All pre-health program requirements must be completed, with a C or better, before acceptance into this program can be made official.

 We ask that you request three letters of recommendation.